sergioisidoro/goflow/branches/refactoring/docs/source/definitions.rst

 Split Activity
 **************

 Sometimes two or more activities in a process can be done independently in parallel.
 A split activity is used to split an instance and route it to many activities.
 This way an instance can be in many activities at the same time.
-Split activities represent subflows in a workflow.
+Split activities represent subprocesss in a workflow.
 A split activity can receive many inbound transitions and can have many outbound transitions.
 Split activities are represented by a triangle.

 Join Activity
 *************